zooniverse/Panoptes-Front-End/README.md

 - `isAnnotationComplete`: Given a task and an annotation, this determines whether or not the classifier will allow the user to move on to the next task.

-- `testAnnotationQuality`: Given the user's annotation and a known-good "gold standard" annotation for the same task, this returns a number between 0 (totally wrong) and 1 (totally correct) indicating how close the user's annotation is to the standard.

 #### Task editors

 Make sure you call `this.props.onChange` with the updated task when it changes.